Hypercellular graphs: partial cubes without $Q_3^-$ as partial cube minor: Properties of hypercellular graphs

 \subsection{Relations with other classes of partial cubes}

-By one of their characterizations provided in~\cite{BaCh_cellular}, {\it bipartite cellular graphs} are the bipartite graphs in which all isometric cycles are gated.
+Recall that bipartite cellular graphs are the bipartite graphs in which all isometric cycles are gated.
 It is shown in~\cite{BaCh_cellular} that bipartite cellular graphs are partial cubes and that any finite bipartite graph is a bipartite cellular graph if it can be can be obtained by successive gated amalgamations from its isometric cycles.
 In~\cite{Po3}, Polat investigated a class of netlike partial cubes in which each finite convex subgraph is a gated amalgam of even cycles - let us call them \emph{Polat graphs} for now.
 They are exactly the netlike partial cubes satisfying the median cycle property and generalize bipartite cellular graphs as well as median graphs.
 Theorem~\ref{mthm:amalgam} and Theorem~\ref{mthm:median} have the following corollary:

-\begin{corollary} Bipartite cellular graphs are precisely the graphs in ${\mathcal F}(Q_3^-,Q_3)$, while median graphs are precisely the graphs in ${\mathcal F}(Q_3^-,C_6)$ and Polat graphs are ${\mathcal F}(Q_3^-,C_6\times K_2)$.
+\begin{corollary} Bipartite cellular graphs are precisely the graphs in ${\mathcal F}(Q_3^-,Q_3)$, while median graphs are precisely the graphs in ${\mathcal F}(Q_3^-,C_6)$ and Polat graphs are ${\mathcal F}(Q_3^-,C_6\square K_2)$.
 In particular, the latter class contains the first two and all three classes are contained in the class of hypercellular graphs. \end{corollary} \begin{proof} Since the hypercellular graphs are exactly the graphs from ${\mathcal F}(Q_3^-)$, the last assertion follows from the first ones.
 Median graphs, bipartite cellular graphs, and Polat graphs are pc-minor closed families.
-Since $Q_3^-$ and $Q_3$ are not cellular, $Q_3^-$ and $C_6$ are not median, and $Q_3^-$ and $C_6\times K_2$ are not Polat graphs, this settles the inclusion of all three families in ${\mathcal F}(Q_3^-,Q_3)$, ${\mathcal F}(Q_3^-,C_6)$, and ${\mathcal F}(Q_3^-,C_6\times K_2)$, respectively.
+Since $Q_3^-$ and $Q_3$ are not cellular, $Q_3^-$ and $C_6$ are not median, and $Q_3^-$ and $C_6\square K_2$ are not Polat graphs, this settles the inclusion of all three families in ${\mathcal F}(Q_3^-,Q_3)$, ${\mathcal F}(Q_3^-,C_6)$, and ${\mathcal F}(Q_3^-,C_6\square K_2)$, respectively.

 Conversely, let $G$ be a graph from ${\mathcal F}(Q_3^-,Q_3)$.
 Since $G$ is hypercellular, by Theorem~\ref{mthm:amalgam} any finite convex subgraph of $G$ can be obtained by successive gated amalgamations from cells.
 Since $Q_3$ is a forbidden pc-minor, all cells of $G$ are edges or even cycles.
 Thus $G$ is a bipartite cellular graph.